Vignette (literature): Style

 Vignettes also appear in other creative forms such as web series, television shows, and films.
 For example, the web series High Maintenance uses vignettes to explore the lives of a different set of characters in each episode.
 This series uses the vignette style to vividly portray themes of the human condition, such as boredom and loneliness.
 Movies and television shows also use vignettes to reveal more details about the inner world and past lives of characters.
-The Netflix series Orange is the New Black uses flashbacks that act as vignettes to explore each character’s past in more vivid detail.
+The Netflix series Orange is the New Black uses flashbacks that act as vignettes to explore each character's past in more vivid detail.
 The 2018 Western anthology film The Ballad of Buster Scruggs is composed of six short films that act as vignettes.
-In the 1989 romantic comedy When Harry Met Sally, director Rob Reiner weaves the fictional plotline with real-life vignettes of elderly, married couples telling the stories of how they met.

-Vignettes are also used in psychological research (see also: Vignette (psychology)).
-In research, vignettes act as short descriptions about a hypothetical situation, to which survey participants respond with their perceptions, beliefs, attitudes, and how they would react to the given situation.
-The wording of these vignette scenarios are experimentally controlled by the researcher, and different versions of the vignette may be randomly assigned to different participants.
-These vignettes may be based on previous research findings, or based on real-life examples.
+Vignettes are also used in psychological research (see also: Vignette (psychology)) These vignettes may be based on previous research findings, or based on real-life examples.
 A potential limitation of using vignettes in psychological research is that individuals may respond differently to these fictional scenarios than their real-life response.
 Vignettes can also be used to provide a fictional example of a psychological concept.
-Vignettes have primarily been used by North American psychologists and in surveys.
+Vignettes have primarily been used by North American psychologists and in surveys. (see also: Vignette (survey)).

 Writers of vignettes

-Writers of vignettes include Margaret Atwood, Alice Walker, Ernest Hemingway, Sandra Cisneros, William S. Burroughs, and Tim O'Brien.
+Writers of vignettes include Margaret Atwood, Alice Walker, Ernest Hemingway, V. K. N., Sandra Cisneros, William S. Burroughs, and Tim O'Brien.

 Margaret Atwood

 Margaret Atwood is a Canadian writer whose works explore gender and identity.
-Written as a series of seven short vignettes, Margaret Atwood’s The Female Body shows how perceptions of the female body differ between men and women.
+Written as a series of seven short vignettes, Margaret Atwood's The Female Body shows how perceptions of the female body differ between men and women.
 Only four pages in length, this series of vignettes highlights how the female body may be objectified.

 Alice Walker

 Alice Walker is an American writer whose works are known for their insight into African-American culture.
-Alice Walker’s two-page vignette The Flowers depicts a young African-American girl discovering the body of a lynched man while walking in the woods.
+Alice Walker's two-page vignette The Flowers depicts a young African-American girl discovering the body of a lynched man while walking in the woods.
 This vignette provides an insight into themes of racial violence and slavery, as well as commenting on the loss of childhood innocence and the coming of age.